Skip to main content

 • Complaint Records:2 years after resolution.

-• Digital Records:30 days for active data and 7 years for archived data, after which automated purge protocols permanently remove the information using government-approved secure deletion standards.
+• Digital Records:30 days for active data and 7 years for archived data, after which automated purge protocols permanently remove the information using secure deletion standards.

-6. How Do We Use Your Information?
+06 How Do We Use Your Information?

 We may use your Personal Information for the following purposes: